Chatsy

 Better:

 "Hi!
-I'm Chatsy, your AI support assistant.
+I'm your AI support assistant.
 I can help with orders, returns, product questions, or connect you with a human.
 What do you need?"

 The second version: